-Please visit the new nauty Traces page at http://pallini.di.uniroma1.it for more than is here.
+Please visit the other nauty Traces page at https://pallini.di.uniroma1.it for more than is here.

 nauty and Traces are programs for computing automorphism groups of graphs and digraphs.
 They can also produce a canonical labelling.